societe-generale/arch-unit-gradle-plugin/README.md

   - the -SNAPSHOT will be removed
   - the version will be tagged and committed
   - the version will be incremented with -SNAPSHOT
+  - the plugin will be uploaded to https://plugins.gradle.org/plugin/com.societegenerale.common.arch-unit-gradle-plugin/